jeffschriber/cliff/docs/installation.rst

     conda create --name cliff python=3.6

-Next we will install the required mathematical libraries:
+Next we will install the required libraries:

 .. code-block:: bash

     conda install numpy
     conda install scipy
+    conda install qcelemental

 and the pytest library for running the tests: